mr-devs/py_misinfo_exposure/README.md

 # `py_misinfo_exposure`
-A Python package to calculate misinformation-exposure scores for a user based on the falsity scores of public figures they follow on Twitter.
+A Python package that can be used to calculate misinformation-exposure scores for a user based on the falsity scores of public figures they follow on Twitter.

 The falsity score is based on PolitiFact fact-checks of the public figures.